kolenaIO/kolena/docs/dataset/object-detection.md

 </div>
 </div>

-In conclusion, evaluating object detection models is a multifaceted process based on the comparison of ground truths and model inferences.
-Depending on your own project needs, custom metrics and plots should be considered.
+Evaluating object detection models is a multifaceted process based on the comparison of ground truths and model inferences.
+Depending on your own project needs, custom metrics and plots can be considered.
-Understanding and effectively applying evaluation metrics are essential for optimizing object detection models to meet the demands of real-world applications.
+Kolena makes it easy to understanding and apply evaluation metrics for object detection models to meet the demands of real-world applications.